auth0/laravel-auth0/UPGRADE.md

 ### Migration Guidance: Management API

 The Management API is the one area requiring code changes.
 The patterns below summarize the move from the handwritten v8 API to the Fern-generated v9 API.
-For the full per-endpoint reference, see [docs/Management.md](docs/Management.md).
+For the full auth0-php API reference, see [docs/Management.md](docs/Management.md).

 #### 1. Sub-client access: method calls → property access